 - Shoulder workouts/stretches.
 Your hands can carry a lot of weight, while there are only small muscle groups that support the whole weight of it.
-Usually, your back compensates the load in a wrong way – so any extra workout is great to get stronger shoulders.
+Usually, your back compensates for the load in the wrong way – so any extra workout is great to get stronger shoulders.
 But, don’t go too far only by strengthening certain shoulder muscles.

 Surf Balance Board

 Probably the closest you can get when you want to get good at surfing.
-The surfing balance board trains exactly the specific touch of balance and certain muscles groups you will be used when surfing the wave.
+The surfing balance board trains exactly the specific touch of balance and certain muscle groups you will be used when surfing the wave.